s-hfarooq/ALMA/README.md

 #### Examples
-If the JSON string were
+If the JSON string was

 ```json
 {"senderUID": "10000123", "recieverUID": "101FFFFF", "functionID": "15", "data": []}
 ```

-The sender was the root node in the living room with ID 123, while the receiver would be all Holonyak devices.
-Those devices would then run function #15, which requires no data since the data array is empty.
+The sender was the root node in the living room with ID `123`, while the receiver would be all Holonyak devices.
+Those devices would then run function `15`, which requires no data since the data array is empty.

-If the JSON string were
+If the JSON string was

 ```json
 {"senderUID": "10000123", "recieverUID": "10200FFF", "functionID": "3", "data": [0, 0, 255]}
 ```

-The sender was the root node in the living room with ID 123, with the receivers being all 5050 LED controller devices in the living room.
-Those devices would then run function #3 with the provided data array.
+The sender was the root node in the living room with ID `123`, with the receivers being all 5050 LED controller devices in the living room.
+Those devices would then run function `3` with the provided data array.

 ## Other info